kolan72/PoliNorError/README.md

 For generic `Func` delegates, a return value will be stored in the `Result` property if the handling was successful or there were no errors at all.

 ### Error processors
 In the common case, an error processor is a class that implements the `IErrorProcessor` interface.
-For instance, the class `DelayErrorProcessor` specifies the duration of delay before proceeding with the error processing.
+For instance, the class `DelayErrorProcessor` specifies amount of delay time before continuing with the handling process.

 You can add your object with the implementation  of `IErrorProcessor`  to a policy or policy processor by using the `WithErrorProcessor` method.
-The easiest way to create and add an error processor is to use the `WithErrorProcessorOf` method with this list of delegates:
+But the easiest way to add an error processor is to use the `WithErrorProcessorOf` method overloads with this list of asynchronous:

+- `Func<Exception, Task>`
+- `Func<Exception, CancellationToken, Task>`

+or synchronous  delegates

 - `Action<Exception>`
 - `Action<Exception, CancellationToken>`

-- `Func<Exception, Task>`
-- `Func<Exception, CancellationToken, Task>`
+, or a pair of delegates from both lists if you plan to use a policy in sync and async handling scenarios.

+Note that the error processor is added to the *whole* policy or policy processor, so the `Process` or `ProcessAsync` method will be called depending on the execution type of handling method.
+If an error processor was created by a delegate of a particular execution type, the library can utilize sync-over-async or `Task` creation to obtain its counterpart.

 Error processors are handled one by one by the `BulkErrorProcessor` class.
 To customize this behavior, you could implement the `IBulkErrorProcessor` interface and use one of the policy or policy processor class constructors.
 Note that if cancellation occurs during `BulkErrorProcessor` execution, delegate handling will be interrupted, and the `IsFailed` and `IsCanceled` properties of the `PolicyResult` will be set to true.